MenitaKoonani/Scala_Project_ML_Career_Service/README.md

 | 4.  | Web Server and Rest API       |Scala : AKKA HTML                         	 |

 ## Web Scraping
-Indeed.com is Web Scrapped for 3 Job Titles - Software Engineer, Data Scientist, Technical Writer to get information for about 100 jobs per job title using Python.
+Indeed.com is Web Scraped for 3 Job Titles - Software Engineer, Data Scientist, Technical Writer to get information for about 100 jobs per job title using Python.

-Attributes that are scrapped for every job title:
+Attributes that are scraped for every job title:
  - Title
  - Url
  - Description